imMegu/SPH_OpenGL/README.md

 # Neighborhood Search
 SPH simulation calculates particle properties based on **neighboring particles** within an influence radius.
 The naive approach is to "brute force" these calculations by, ```for each particle, iterating through every other particle, and only then determine if they are inside the particle's influence radius.``` This turns out to be a ```O(n^2)``` algorithm, which scales very poorly when more particles are added.
-This implementation utilizes the Spatial Hashing technique by Nvidia as described in this paper https://web.archive.org/web/20140725014123/https://docs.nvidia.com/cuda/samples/5_Simulations/particles/doc/particles.pdf, which improves particle lookup to ```O(nlogn)``` with Bitonic Mrge Sort and ```O(n)``` with Radix Sort (Worst case is still ```O(n^2)``` when all particles lie in the same cell).
+This implementation utilizes the Spatial Hashing technique by Nvidia as described in this paper https://web.archive.org/web/20140725014123/https://docs.nvidia.com/cuda/samples/5_Simulations/particles/doc/particles.pdf, which improves particle lookup to ```O(nlogn)``` with Bitonic Merge Sort and ```O(n)``` with Radix Sort (Worst case is still ```O(n^2)``` when all particles lie in the same cell).
 The sorting algorithm I chose is Bitonic Merge Sort, although I plan to switch to Radix Sort in the future for better efficiency.
 # Roadmap
 - **Improve Memory Efficiency:** Optimize GPU memory usage and data transfer.
 - **Visual Enhancements:** Add shaders for realistic fluid rendering (e.g., reflections, refractions).